Mike Rogers (Alabama politician): Early life and education

-A sixth-generation resident of Calhoun County in East Alabama, Rogers graduated from Saks High School and earned both his undergraduate degree in political science and Master's of Public Administration at Jacksonville State University.
+Rogers is a sixth-generation resident of Calhoun County in East Alabama.
+After graduating from Saks High School in 1976, he earned both his Bachelor of Arts degree in political science and his Master of Public Administration from Jacksonville State University.
+He received his Juris Doctor from the Birmingham School of Law.

 Early political career

-At age 28, Rogers became the youngest person to join the Calhoun County Commission.
+At age 28, Rogers became the youngest person to join the Calhoun County Commission, serving from 1987 to 1990.
 In 1994, Rogers won a seat in the Alabama House of Representatives, and became minority leader in his second term.

 U.S. House of Representatives

 Elections

-In 2002, U.S. Representative Bob Riley was elected governor of Alabama, leaving Alabama's 3rd congressional district seat open.
+In 2002, U.S. Representative Bob Riley was elected governor of Alabama, leaving Alabama's 3rd congressional district seat vacant.
 Rogers won the Republican nomination.
 In the general election, he faced Democratic veteran Joe Turnham, Jr., who had served three years as state party chairman and had run against Riley for Congress in 1998.
 The Democratic and Republican national parties targeted the district, with Speaker Dennis Hastert promising Rogers a seat on the Armed Services Committee should he win.
 Rogers outspent Turnham, raising and spending $1,656,290 to Turnham's $1,015,132, and held an even greater margin in independent expenditures.
 Rogers defeated Turnham, 50% to 48%.
 In this election, he was a rare Republican endorsee of The Anniston Star.